NicholasSynovic/nicholassynovic.github.io/content/summaries/mulitmedia-content-creation-using-global-network-cameras-the-making-of-cam2.md

 # A summary of *Multimedia Content Creation using Global Network Cameras: The Making of CAM2*

 > Ahmed S. Kaseb et al. GlobalSIS, 2015 DOI \[0\]

+> DISCLOSURE: I work with one of the authors (Yung-Hsiang Lu).
+My comments and
+> views of the paper may be skewed due to my relationship with the author

 For the summary of the paper, go to the [Summary](#summary) section of this article.